 - Unsolicited emails from a publisher you have not heard of or have had contact with.

 - No peer review process or editorial work flow.
 Any reputable academic publisher will have in place a peer-review process and editorial workflow.
 This ensures that the work is of a robust academic standard, raising its potential to be eligible for ERA.

-- Publishers that do not have a good or any academic reputation.
-It is a good idea to contact the Research Portfolio to see if the publisher and its publication is eligible for ERA.
-This will be a good gauge.
+- Publishers that do not have a good, or any academic reputation.
+If you are concerned, it is a good idea to contact Research Services to see if the publisher and your publication is eligible for ERA.

 This section contains a list of useful websites related to finding, assessing, and classifying research publications.